neutron-org/neutron-docs/versioned_docs/version-1.0/neutron/modules/interchain-txs/overview.md

 Where:

-- `binary` is a binary on the chain you are working with (the remote chain)
+- `binary` is a binary of the chain you are working with (the remote chain)
 - `channel-id` is the ID of the ICA's channel on the remote chain's side.
 You can find a couterparty channel-id with CLI command `neutrond q ibc channel end <src-port> <src-channel-id>`
 - `seq-id` - sequence ID of the IBC message received on the remove chain